Developer-s-Foundry/DF-2.0-AIMA-Log-Service/README.md

 ## 🛠️ Features

-- metrics search — enable querying logs using parameters stated on the API docs
+- metrics search — enable querying metrics using parameters stated on the API docs

 ---